Tom Denton (footballer): Wakefield

 Born in Shepley, West Yorkshire, Denton began his career playing for non-League side Wakefield in 2006 at the age of 17.
-He made 14 appearances scoring five goals for Wakefield between 2006–2008.
+He made 14 appearances scoring five goals for Wakefield between 2006 and 2008.
 He was offered a trial at Premier League side Blackburn Rovers, managing to score for their reserve team.
 After his trial was completed, he was being looked at by Rovers, Championship side Crystal Palace and his hometown team, Huddersfield Town.

 Huddersfield Town

 On 15 August 2008, Huddersfield beat off the competition and signed Denton from Northern Premier League Division One North side Wakefield for a fee of £60,000, possibly totalling up to £100,000.

 On 27 November 2008, he joined Conference National side Woking for a month.
 He made his debut on 2 December, in the Conference League Cup win over Salisbury City, where he scored one and set up two in a 3–0 win.
 He made his league debut for Woking in their 1–0 defeat at Histon on 6 December.
 He scored his first goal for Woking in their 1–1 draw with Rushden & Diamonds on 9 December.
 He returned to Huddersfield Town on 30 January 2009.

 On 6 March, Denton rejoined Wakefield on loan until the end of the season and scored 12 goals in 13 games, including four in an 8–1 victory over Salford City.

 Denton joined Cheltenham Town on a six-month loan deal during the summer of 2009.
 He made his Cheltenham debut in the League Cup First Round game against Southend United on 11 August.
 He made his league debut four days later in the 1–1 draw at Hereford United.
 He returned to Huddersfield on 10 November, after making four appearances for the club.

 On 1 February 2010, he returned to Wakefield on a month's loan deal along with teammate Lewis Nightingale.
 He made his debut in the 1–1 draw against F.C.
 Halifax Town on 6 February.
 He returned to Huddersfield at the end of the season, but had his contract mutually terminated a year early on 22 June 2010.
 After leaving Huddersfield, Denton re-signed with Wakefield on 26 June 2010.

 On 28 November 2011 Denton joined Northern Premier League Division One North side Mossley.